How to relieve or remove muscle knots yourself?

 Massage

-his is not just a solution for a muscle knot, as you could read earlier in this article.
+This is not just a solution for a muscle knot, as you could read earlier in this article.
 Massaging can also have a preventive effect.
-You can easily massage body parts such as arms and legs yourself, possibly with the help of a foam roller.
-Places that you cannot handle yourself can be treated by your partner or a professional masseur or physiotherapist.
+You can easily massage body parts such as arms and legs yourself, possibly with the help of a foam roller or even a massage gun.
+Your partner, a professional masseur, or physiotherapist can treat places you cannot handle yourself.

 Massage for a muscle knot